digital-asset/daml/docs/source/json-api/index.rst

 -------------

 Every request from a client to the JSON API requires you to specify a party and some other settings, with a JWT token.
-Normal HTTP requests pass the token in an ``Authentication`` header, while WebSocket requests pass the token in a subprotocol.
+Normal HTTP requests pass the token in an ``Authorization`` header, while WebSocket requests pass the token in a subprotocol.

+.. note:: While the JSON API receives the token it doesn't handle it itself.
+Upon receiving a token it will pass it on to the underlying Ledger's AuthService which will then determine if the token is valid and authorized.
+As such each token format is ledger/implementation-specific and the below example reflects only the format that is used for the DAML Sandbox.

-In testing environments, you can use https://jwt.io to generate your token.
+In the DAML Sandbox testing environment, you can use https://jwt.io to generate your token.
 The default "header" is fine.
 Under "Payload", fill in:

 .. code-block:: json